 Some other provisions on the transfer of property have been deleted as unnecessary.
 Section 46:3-8 provided that transfers by the State be "allodial" is superfluous given the abolition of other forms of ownership by this section and its sources.
 Section 46:3-8 which abolishes the old common law requirement of attornment by a tenant to a new owner of property has been deleted; the subject has been covered in a more modern way in the landlord-tenant law.

-Subsection (g) is new and is intended to prevent the inadvertent repeal of common-law rules related to real property
+Subsection (g) is new and is intended to prevent the inadvertent repeal of common-law rules related to real property.
+The subsection merely restates a general rule of statutory construction applicable to revision laws.

 46:4A-3.
 Fee simple